nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hids.rst

    :depth: 2

 Use the HID Service module to handle the GATT Human Interface Device Service.
-The GATT Service is used to exchange HID data with the peer connected over Bluetooth.
+The GATT Service is used to exchange HID data with the peer connected over Bluetooth®.
 For this reason, it is mandatory for every nRF Desktop peripheral.

 Module events